Grand Valley Police Department

 All temporary parking permits must be displayed with the effective dates in full view on the dashboard to the left of the steering wheel.

 2.5: Student Parking: Student permits are required Monday-Thursday: 7:00 am-6:30 pm;

-18.104.22.168: Pew Resident – Brown Permit: Students who live on the Pew campus in University housing are considered Pew residents.
-Designated parking areas are marked by a brown “R” on the Pew campus as well as any red “S” on the Allendale campus.
-All areas of Pew Resident parking are enforced at all times throughout the calendar year.
+220.127.116.11: Pew Resident – Brown Permit: Students who live on the Pew campus in University housing are considered Pew residents.
+Designated parking areas are marked by a brown “P” on the Pew campus as well as any red “S” on the Allendale campus.
+All areas of Pew Resident parking are enforced year round.

 2.6: Faculty and Staff Parking: Faculty/Staff permits are required Monday-Thursday: 7:00 am-6:30 pm; Friday: 7:00 am-5:00 pm.
 Overnight parking (3:00 am-7:00 am) in faculty/staff lots is prohibited and always enforced.